This page contains advanced information about filesystems and partitions.

 OpenWrt is a Linux-based system, so it can read and write data written in Windows and macOS filesystems, it will be slower, more limited and less reliable than when reading/writing data from native linux filesystems.
 So if you want to transfer data they may be good enough, but for a storage device permanently attached to your OpenWrt device, using a native Linux filesystem is recommended.

 In case you wonder, the reason for this lack of performance/reliability is patents, trade secrets and other ways to impede the adoption of Windows or Apple filesystems by other parties.

 To see what filesystems can be read by the firmware currently installed, write

-This is an example output from a LEDE x86 Virtual Machine, it can read many filesystems as space is not an issue for this target.
+This is an example output from a OpenWrt x86 Virtual Machine, it can read many filesystems as space is not an issue for this target.
 For most devices, you will have to choose what filesystems you need to be able to access, and install the package with the filesystem driver for it.

 nodev sysfs nodev rootfs nodev ramfs nodev bdev nodev proc nodev tmpfs nodev binfmt_misc nodev debugfs nodev sockfs nodev bpf nodev pipefs nodev devpts ext3 ext2 ext4 squashfs nodev overlay btrfs f2fs xfs vfat